autodesk-tandem/tutorial-rest/README.md

   ```
 4. Check `main` function and place breakpoints as needed.
 5. Start debugger.
 During debugging use the debuger windows to inspect values of variables.

+### How to use in the browser environment?
+The examples can be executed using Node.js runtime.
+When using in the browser environment it's necessary to use polyfill for Node.js [Buffer](https://nodejs.org/api/buffer.html) - i.e. [this one](https://github.com/feross/buffer).

 ## Examples
 The examples are organized into multiple folders based on topic: